TMackay-Champion/LinaForma/README.md

 License
 -------
-This package is written and maintained by the Tobermory Mackay-Champion and Ian Cawood.
+This package is written and maintained by Tobermory Mackay-Champion and Ian Cawood.
 It is distributed under the GPLv3 License.
 Please see the [LICENSE](LICENSE) file for a complete description of the rights and freedoms that this provides the user.